-If you are going through a divorce and have been set for a Texas family jury trial you may be concerned about the property division portion of the verdict delivered from the jury.
+If you are going through a divorce and have been set for a Texas family jury trial, you may be concerned about the property division portion of the verdict delivered by the jury.
 You have every right to be concerned.
 After all, division of the assets is vital.
-A jury will not divide your assets, BUT the jury can determine whether or not assets are community property (and can be divided by the judge) or are separate property (and cannot be divided by the judge). trial.
+A jury will not divide your assets, BUT the jury can determine whether or not assets are community property (and can be divided by the judge) or are separate property (and cannot be divided by the judge).

 What in the World is Community Property?

 Here's an interesting way to define community property: Community property is all property that is not the separate property of either spouse.
 Separate property is property that a spouse owned before marriage, that a spouse inherited, that a spouse was given as a gift, or property that is a settlement for personal injury.
 What is community property?
 Everything else!
 This could be a couch that you two bought after getting married, money earned from income during the marriage, money sitting in a savings account (regardless of which spouse's name is on the account), the house that the two of you live in, you name it.
 Texas is a community property state.
 That means that during your divorce there is a presumption that all of the property is community property, unless you can prove (with clear and convincing evidence) that the property is your separate property.
 Why does it matter?
 Because any property that is characterized as community property will be divided by the judge.
 This is why it is vital that you have an accurate accounting as well as provide the necessary proof to demonstrate to a jury the extent of your community estate.

 How Do You Prove Community Property to a Jury?